heiswayi/heiswayi.nrird.com/_posts/2019/2019-11-16-commonly-used-git-commands-cheatsheet.md

 ---
 layout: post
 title: Commonly used git commands cheatsheet
-description: This is a simple collection of git commands that I have been using most of the time.
+description: This is a simple collection of git commands that I have been using for most of the time.
 keywords: git commands, git cheatsheet, commonly used
 tags: [Git, Cheatsheet, Software Engineering]
 comments: true
 ---

-Git is the most popular distributed version-control system for tracking changes in source code during software development.
-I have been using git for almost everyday in my work life.
-I am not a fan of using GUI tools for git, so it's very unlikely I do git with the GUI tools.
-Most of the time, I have been typing git commands on my terminal window.
-I have few git cheatsheets somewhere since not all the git commands I can remember.
-This is the one of the git cheatsheets that I think I have been using all the time.
+Git is the most popular distributed version-control system for tracking changes in source code during software development, and this is a simple collection of git commands that I have been using for most of the time.

 ### Checking the basic configurations